sickrov/sickrov.github.io/README.md

 - Remove all RBAC access

 #### ServiceAccounts:
 - Accounts for "machines".
-Is managed by the kubernetes API
+Is managed by the kubernetes API.
-- Namespaced
+- Namespaced.
-- Can interact with the Kubernetes API
+- Can interact with the Kubernetes API.
 - The "Default" SA is in every namespaced used by the PODS.